Background pattern

 • ivacaftor (for cystic fibrosis),

-This list is not exhaustive, so you should inform your doctor if you are taking or plan to take any of these medicines, or any other medicine, so that appropriate measures can be taken.
+This list is not complete, so you should inform your doctor if you are taking or plan to take any of these medicines or any other medicine, so that the necessary measures can be taken.

-You should have enough acidity in the stomach to ensure the absorption of itraconazole.
-Therefore, medicines that neutralize stomach acid should be taken at least 2 hours before taking itraconazole or 2 hours after taking this medicine.
-For the same reason, if you are taking medicines that regulate the production of acid in the stomach, take itraconazole with a cola drink (see section 3 “How to take Itraconazol Sandoz”).
+There must be sufficient acidity in the stomach to ensure the absorption of itraconazole.
+Therefore, medicines that neutralize stomach acid should be used at least 2 hours before taking itraconazole or used after 2 hours of taking this medicine.
+For the same reason, if you are taking medicines that regulate stomach acid production, take itraconazole with a cola drink (see section 3 "How to take Itraconazol Sandoz").

 Taking Itraconazol Sandoz with food and drinks